leralegosta/bird-list-generator/README.md

 ## Description

-This app will generate real-time bird sighting lists for any country, state, or region using the eBird API.
+This React app will generate real-time bird sighting lists for any country, state, or region using the eBird API.
 Enter a country and generate listings for that country, or enter the region/state and its subregion/country, for example United States, New York, Albany.

 The list of bird sightings is sorted from most sighted to least sighted.